 Effective date - Requirements of this statement are effective for reporting periods beginning after June 15, 2022.
-Early implementation is encouraged.
+Earlier application is encouraged.

 Community college implementation - Planned for FY 2023

 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-An Amendment of GASB Statement No. 14 and 84, and a Supersession of GASB Statement No. 32.
 The primary objectives of this statement are the following: (1) increase consistency and comparability in the reporting of fiduciary component units where the potential component unit does not have a governing board and the primary government performs those duties; (2) mitigate costs associated with the reporting of certain defined contribution pension plans, defined contribution other postemployment benefit (OPEB) plans, and other employee benefit plans as fiduciary component units in fiduciary fund financial statements; and (3) enhance the relevance, consistency, and comparability of the accounting and financial reporting for Internal Revenue Code (IRC) Section 457 deferred compensation plans that meet the definition of a pension plan and for benefits provided through those plans.
 Effective date - The requirements of reporting defined contribution plans, defined contribution OPEB plans, or other employee benefit plans that are administered through trusts are effective immediately.
 The requirements related to reporting on fiduciary component units and 457 plans are effective for reporting periods beginning after June 15, 2021.
-Early implementation is encouraged.
+Earlier application is encouraged.

-Community college implementation - Planned for FY 2020 for one section of the statement and FY 2022 for the others.
+Community college implementation - Implemented in FY 2020 for one section of the statement and other sections were implemented in FY 2022.